 Course studies traffic and law enforcement.
 Content includes duties of agencies responsible for highway traffic law enforcement; accident investigation; regulation and enforcement, and Illinois traffic laws.

 Course designed to meet the special needs of the law enforcement program student in current issues in the profession (e.g. leadership, ethics, administration, community relations, supervision, and manpower allocation).
 Special topics will be offered for variable credit from one to four semester credit hours.
-Students may repeat LAE 290 up to three times on different topics for a maximum of nine semester credit hours.
-Fee Varies.
+Course may be taken for credit up to four times on different topics.
+Fee varies.
 Prerequisite may vary by topic.